bjnord/coding_practice/advent-2018/day-09/README.md

 ## Part 1 Design

-I'm keeping the state of the circle in two Elixir lists, "front" and "back".
+I'm keeping the state of the circle in two Elixir lists, "front" and "back", plus the latest marble number inserted.

-- The front list always has the **current marble** as the head; this makes computing the next marble number fast.
+- The front list always has the **current marble** as the head.
 - I've reformatted the problem example table, below, by rotating each line clockwise so the current marble is at the top (shown as `(n)`).
 - The division between the front and back lists is shown as a pipe (`|`).
 Note that the head of the front list is to the **left** (so the current marble is the head), but the head of the back list is to the **right** (the back list is sorted in reverse).
 - So logically the complete list at any point is `[<front>] ++ [<reverse-of-back>]`.